 Jobs That Work Well for Allergies

 My son, Morgan Smith, is a 21-year-old with multiple food allergies.
-Last summer, he worked as a part-time intern for the city council in Colorado Springs, and was pleased that food was never present during his work hours in this busy office.
+In the summer of 2017, he worked as a part-time intern for the city council in Colorado Springs, and was pleased that food was never present during his work hours in this busy office.

 Many of the young people interviewed found working as a camp counselor, especially one that caters to children with food allergies, to be a great fit.
 Michael Cuoto, a Massachusetts college student, has worked at Camp Wingate Kirkland in Cape Cod for a few years.
 The camp is completely nut- and sesame-free and accommodates several other food allergies.
 Other benefits are a team of on-site nurses and a whole staff trained to use epinephrine, as well as the fact that this camp is close to a hospital.

 However, even in accommodating workplaces, students need to remain vigilant.
 Lauren Solinsky, 21, has allergies to sesame, tree nuts and various fruits.
 For two years the student who is from Connecticut worked as a counselor at another allergy-aware camp.
 Despite having a chef dedicated to cooking safe meals for those with food allergies, one evening the food served for dinner was not safe for Lauren to eat.
 She told a director and the kitchen staff: “It is important that I eat because I’m in charge of 10 third graders.”